Employer of Record in Tunisia

 Laws like the 2014 Constitution and the 1966 Labour Code ensure fair pay, dispute resolution, safe workplaces, and prevent discrimination.

-Fundamental Aspects of Employment in Tunisia
+Employment and Labor Laws in Tunisia

 In Tunisia hiring follows key laws like the 2014 Constitution and the 1966 Labour Code, ensuring fair pay.
 Employment contracts can be fixed or indefinite, even project-specific.
 Verbal agreements are legally binding, but for fixed-term contracts, a written agreement is a must.
 A written contract should include: